marshallswain/feathers-graph-populate/docs/getting-started.md

 })
 ```

 You can also define additional custom query parameter per service.
 For example if you want to query for posts with `published: true` or comments with `createdAt: { $gt: { 1605971642 } }`.
-To make this possible you have to `whitelist` these properties per service. `feathers-graph-populate` looks up this array at `service.options.whitelist`.
+To make this possible you have to `whitelist` these properties per service. `feathers-graph-populate` looks up this array at `service.options.graphPopulate.whitelist`.
 You can setup this as following:

 ```js
 // posts.service.js